antran28/Email-Classifier-Spam-or-Ham/README.md

 ## ✨ Introduction:

 The following project focus on the issue of email spam detection and designing a machine learning program that can identify, through classification, to prevent spam entering the email box.
-The data was collected from Kaggle

-View source of data: [here](https://www.kaggle.com/datasets/team-ai/spam-text-message-classification)
+The data was collected from Kaggle, you can view source of data: [here](https://www.kaggle.com/datasets/team-ai/spam-text-message-classification)

 The project is structured as follows: